platform-experience/serviceportal-widget-library/pe-summary-data-snippet/Readme.md

 **Important note: This widget makes use of [pe-donut-chart-wizard](https://github.com/platform-experience/serviceportal-widget-library/tree/master/Charts/pe-donut-chart-wizard) to display user avatar, name and title, this widget is already part of the update set.

-People Info widget is injected dynamically in client controller.
+Donut Chart Wizards widget is injected dynamically in client controller.

 ```javascript